- Our Youth Beginning Program

 - Common Questions

-Scottsdale Martial Arts Center (SMAC), is owned by Sensei Ray Hughes; a 6th degree black belt in Karate with over 40 years' of experience in martial arts.
-Operations are overseen by Sensei Tyler Warren; a 3rd degree black belt in Karate with 16 years of experience in martial arts.
+Scottsdale Martial Arts Center (SMAC), is owned by Sensei Ray Hughes; a 7th-degree black belt in Karate with over 40 years of experience in martial arts.

-Both Sensei Ray and Tyler teach students of all ages but have a great passion for the development of children.
-Self-esteem, confidence, and mental discipline are the main focus on their program as well as the nurturing of life skills.
+Sensei Ray and his staff teach students of all ages, but their greatest passion is the development of children.
+Self-esteem, confidence, and mental discipline are the main focus of their Jr. program as well as the nurturing of life skills.
 The ability to defend oneself emerges through the rigors of training.

-It takes time and experience to being to grasp the concepts of the martial arts.
-The Discovery Series offers that time for both student and parent to understand this concept.
-When the student is ready to move from the Discovery Series into the Master Level Program, both the student and the parent will have a basic understanding of martial arts training.
+It takes time and experience to grasp the concepts of martial arts.
+Our Novice Youth classes offer that time for both students and parents to understand this concept.
+By the time a student is ready to move into the intermediate classes, both the student and the parent will have a basic understanding of martial arts training.

 By introducing many topics and quickly moving from topic to topic, the Sensei (teacher) engages the child for increased learning.

-Three primary areas of development are stressed in the Discovery Series: mental, physical, and social.
+Three primary areas of development are stressed in our youth programs: mental, physical, and social.

-Developing social skills, manners and etiquette are as important as mental and physical development.
+Developing social skills, manners, and etiquette is as important as mental and physical development.
 Appropriate social skills often minimize or eliminate conflict.
 The ability to lead, speak in public as well as having cultural awareness and abstract understanding, prepares our students for today's world, above and beyond what other children are offered.

 How does a student move through the program?